Instructions for Authors

 Authors are welcome to discuss possible topics for review directly with the Editor.
 Submissions of review articles of the type that were published previously in the "Syndrome of the month" format are welcome.

 This section includes brief descriptions of significant clinical or laboratory findings.
-Communcations should not exceed 1,000 words plus references and, in lieu of an Abstract, should begin with a referenced paragraph (limit: 100 words) stating the purpose of the study and the main results without methodological details.
+Communcations should begin with a referenced paragraph (limit: 100 words) in lieu of an abstract, stating the purpose of the study and the main results without methodological details.
 Subheadings are not allowed.

 Letters in response to articles published in the Journal of Medical Genetics are welcome and should be submitted electronically via the website.
 Contributors should go to the abstract or full text of the article in question.
 At the top right corner of each article is a "contents box".
 Click on the "eLetters: Submit a response to this article" link.
 Some letters in response to an article may be published in the print version of the journal.